LegacyModdingMC/UniMixins/README.md

 ### Mixin? mixin?
 SpongeMixins?
 SpongePowered?
 What's the difference?

 * [Mixin](https://github.com/SpongePowered/Mixin): a Java library that lets you transform Java classes in a fluent way.
-* [SpongePowered](https://spongepowered.org/): the organization that created Mixin (who also developed a modding API called Sponge.)
+* [SpongePowered](https://spongepowered.org/): the organization that created Mixin (who also developed a modding API called Sponge).
 * [mixin](https://github.com/SpongePowered/Mixin/wiki/Introduction-to-Mixins---Understanding-Mixin-Architecture#4-only-you-mixins-can-save-mankind): a special Java class defining a "change" that should be applied to a class.
 These get applied by Mixin.
 * [SpongeMixins](https://github.com/TimeConqueror/SpongeMixins): a Mixin loader created by TimeConqueror that has a very generic name.